pnovotnak/Arduino-ESC-Controller/README.md

  - This code could kill you if you use it for something big, fast, heavy, or some combination.
    - I take absolutely no responsibility for your use.
    - The code is provided *as is* with no claims of fitness
- - Floating pins are not handled in software yet!
+ - Floating pins are not handled in software!
 You **NEED** a pulldown resistor.